babashka/sci/README.md

 - [babashka](https://github.com/borkdude/babashka).
 A Clojure scripting tool that plays well with Bash.
 - [bootleg](https://github.com/retrogradeorbit/bootleg).
 An HTML templating CLI.
 - [closh](https://github.com/dundalek/closh).
 Bash-like shell based on Clojure.
 GraalVM port is work in progress.
+- [jet](https://github.com/borkdude/jet).
+CLI to convert between JSON, EDN and Transit.
+It uses Sci to evaluate the argument passed to `--keywordize` which can be a function.
 - [malli](https://github.com/metosin/malli).
 Plain data Schemas for Clojure/Script.

 ## Status